baderk/redditapi/README.md

 Exploring Reddit API (PRAW).

-My motivation for this personal project is that I want to see what is the most used camera and/or film in the subreddit Analog.
+The oroginal goal of this project was for finding out the most used camera and/or film in the subreddit Analog.

-Next step is to create an interface and host it somewhere so users can interact with it and analyze subreddits.
+The next step is to create an interface so users can interact with it and analyze different subreddits.

 How to run:
 -------------------